-You can tie them directly but as Dalma said you should have an inline fuse.
+You can tie them directly but you should have an inline fuse.
 I used the EC auxilary fuse panel with relay.
 Wired it in to the start circuit so that when you engage the starter the relay disengages.
 I believe it is a much nicer setup, individual fuses for the accessories on an easy to reach block right at the battery makes a whole lot more sense to an old fossil.

 Haven't had heated gear for a long time, but I tied my wife's Widder vest direct to the battery (as they suggested at the time) and the pig-tail stuck out just under the edge of the seat.
 It had an inline fuse.